Didn't think it was a big deal? Your first child handled it fine, so you assumed your second would be the same? Too tired to care?

 Please note: If you have a little baby and you do have time to make the shift gradually (recommended), then check out our blog on shifting more slowly.

-The Fall Daylight Saving Time transition is essentially the same as traveling one hour westward.
+The fall Daylight Saving Time transition is essentially the same as traveling one hour westward.
 That's right, it's like jet lag!

-Essentially you’ll need to shift your child’s bed and wake time one hour later in order to achieve the same clock time schedule that you had before the time change.
+Essentially, you’ll need to shift your child’s bed and wake time one hour later in order to achieve the same clock time schedule that you had before the time change.
 Moving bedtime is fairly easy because you just keep your child up.
 Moving wake time is not so easy, because babies and toddlers don’t “sleep in” when they are sleep-deprived like older children and adults do.

 The circadian rhythm is somewhat flexible and makes small adjustments every day, even when you stay in the same time zone, because the circadian rhythm is a little longer than 24 hours for most people.
 This means that your child’s (and your) circadian rhythm has to make a small adjustment to the clock every day in order to keep biological time in synchrony with the 24-hour day.
+Big adjustments of an hour or more are much harder for the circadian rhythm to adjust to, which is why it's helpful to do a few things to help your child adjust to the time change.

 How does the circadian rhythm reset?